Published: 26/06/2020

 Brute force

 Brute force attacks involve an attacker submitting many possible passwords to test them with the hope of eventually guessing correctly and cracking this password.
-Brute force attacks very often use a list of commonly-used passwords.
+Brute force attacks very often use a list of commonly used passwords and automation software or bots.

 Dictionary attacks

-dictionary attack is when an attacker uses a list of words pulled from sources such as dictionaries, thesauruses, and newspapers to crack passwords.
+A dictionary attack is when an attacker uses a list of words pulled from sources such as dictionaries, thesauruses, and newspapers to crack passwords, which can often be highly effective as people generally use real words so their password is memorable to them.

 Password guessing vs password cracking